 Even if you have a card that’s been paid off and no longer in use, keep it open (unless you’re charged to keep it open).
 Closing a credit account can negatively impact your credit score.

 Don’t Worry About It

-The best piece of advice about helping your credit score improve is to watch it but not obsess over it.
+The best piece of advice for credit score improvement is to watch, but not obsess over it.

-Hovering over your credit report and score doesn’t make it move any faster.
+Hovering over your credit report and score doesn’t make the number move any faster.

-Instead of constantly fretting about your credit score, take some time and explore the other tasks you need to set about preparing for your home loan application.
+Instead of constantly fretting about your score, take some time to explore other tasks you need to complete for your home loan application.

-Keep an eye on it from time to time, of course, but don’t check it every day like you’re afraid it’s going to vanish.
+Keep an eye on it from time to time, of course, but don’t check it every day.
 Stay on top of what needs to be taken care of and one day you’ll be looking at a strong credit score that will help you get a home loan.